P4ti3nn3/USB-Armory-Setup/Armory-Project/README.md

     #!/bin/bash
     /bin/rm /home/usbarmory/usbContent/usb0

+In `/etc/usbmount/mount.d` you can create `10_usb_rules` and add this :

+    #!/bin/bash
+    /bin/bash /home/usbarmory/usbPlug/mainPlug.sh

 ## News
 Curently, I'm working on a new problem.
 In fact, now udev doesn't wait for UsbMount to copy the file so it doesn't copy anything.
 It's realy strange because it append without any reasons.